Colorado mother suspected of killing 2 of her children makes court appearance in London

 Kimberlee Singler, 35, appeared in Westminster Magistrates’ Court facing extradition to the U.S. on two counts of first-degree murder, one count of attempted murder, three counts of child abuse and one count of assault.

-Singler disappeared as Colorado police prepared to arrest her in the deaths of her 9-year-old daughter and 7-year-old son, who were found slain Dec.
+Singler disappeared as Colorado police prepared to arrest her in the deaths of her 9-year-old daughter and 7-year-old son, who were found slain on Dec.
 19 during what was reported as a burglary.
-Singler had minor injuries and a wounded 11-year-old daughter was hospitalized for several day before being released.
+Singler had minor injuries and a wounded 11-year-old daughter was hospitalized for several days before being released.

 Singler was initially treated as a crime victim and had cooperated with police.
-But officers could not locate her when they went to arrest her Dec.
+However, officers could not locate her when they went to arrest her on Dec.
 26.

 Police nabbed her Saturday in the Kensington section of London.